Last Updated: 24 March 2026

 We accept the following file types: Text files (.txt), RTF files (.rtf), Word 97–2003 Documents (.doc), Word Documents (.docx), PDF file types (.pdf)

-• Previously unpublished work only.
-We don't run unsolicited reprints.
-This includes poems previously published on personal websites or message boards.
-If a search engine can find it, so can we.
+- Previously unpublished work only.
+We don’t run unsolicited reprints.
+If it was previously in print and available to readers, offline or online, including on personal websites or message boards, then it’s been published, regardless of whether or not you were paid for it.
 We will consider previously unpublished English language translations of work that has been published in another language than English, if the original author is on board.

-• We accept simultaneous submissions.
-If your poem is acquired by another publisher before we reply to you, please withdraw your poem using the Moksha system.
-If you submitted the poem in a file with other poems and can't withdraw it without withdrawing all of them, email us about it.
+- We accept simultaneous submissions.
+If your poem is acquired by another publisher before we reply to you, then please withdraw your poem using the Moksha system.
+If you submitted the poem in a file with other poems and can’t withdraw it without withdrawing all of them, then please email us about it.

-• We reply within four months.
-If you haven’t heard from us once the four-month mark passes, please email us, because your reply was probably lost in a spam filter.
+- We reply within four months.
+If you haven’t heard from us by the time the four-month mark passes, please email us, because that means your reply was probably lost in our spam filter.

 Reading Periods